EVERYTHING YOU NEED TO KNOW FOR THE 2016 – 2017 WRESTLING SEASON

 We raise money, in part, through our snack bar.
 All parents will be required to work snack bar shift(s) during our home matches.
 A snack bar schedule will be distributed once registration is complete.

-Our Photo Night will be on 12/02/15 at 6:00 pm.
+Our photo night has not yet been scheduled.
 All wrestlers should attend as we will be taking team/individual photos as well as photos for our Wrestling Program.

 Parents, we need your help for home matches.
 If you can arrive early for set up or leave later for break-down, your help is very much appreciated.